 Or all those drive thru “cheap dinners” we picked up because neither me or my husband felt like cooking.

-Or that snack at the gas station.
+Or that chapstick at the grocery checkout.

 Not only did reviewing our spending during this initial phase of planning our budget open our eyes to our spending habits, it also made us realize we had to be more aware of how we were spending our money.